 Every writer seems to have a large list of people who make their work possible, and I too have just such a list.
 It begins with my wife, who hears every one of my idiotic ideas and gives her opinion freely and without fear that I might get offended and stop helping with the housework.
 Next, would be my editors, Ruth A. Bright, Chris Cooper, and Aria Pearson who have generously given their time to comb the book for mistakes and keep me grammatically, if not politically or morally correct.
 After editors, comes my army of proofreaders, namely Matt Zeeman, Chris Imlay, Bob Horton, Katherine Gundling, and Jason Bright.
 Following them is my family, especially my father Fred Christie, who has always believed in my artistic endeavors and supported them both figuratively and literally.
 Next would be my mother Jane Christie (Posthumously), who definitely played a roll in my odd sense of humor.
 Also in the family category, is my pushy sister Sheree Wilson who helped get me into a posh New York Literary Agency, as well as my less pushy sister, Shelly Hall.
 From there, it continues on to two special friends who helped in a very unusual way, namely securing the Macbook Pro laptop that I would use to write while incarcerated at Stanford Hospital.
 Those two generous souls, inadvertently responsible for the proliferation of the Mantasy Genre, are Michele and Dan Scanlon.
-Next is my oldest friend and layout expert Chris Imlay followed by Dianna Woods and Robert O’Brien, Mark and Matt Zeeman and their family, all of whom have been willing to suffer through early drafts, mistakes, inaccuracies, and a vast number of unusual sexual metaphors.
+Next is my oldest friend and layout expert Chris Imlay followed by Dianna Woods, James and Jodie Woods, Robert O’Brien, Mark and Matt Zeeman and their family, all of whom have been willing to suffer through early drafts, mistakes, inaccuracies, and a vast number of unusual sexual metaphors.

 Another special thank you goes out to Greg Owens, good friend and international man of business acumen, who passed on the following advice from his mentor George Leonard—take the hit.
 Which means: should you ever be sidelined with something such as five years of cancer treatment, do something positive with the time—in my case writing a bunch of escapist, erotic, adventure novels.